GDSalvo/Radiolysis-simulations-with-Rad4D-/README.md

   - Navigate to `Solution 1 > Time Dependent Solver 1` and set:
     - `Time Stepping` as logarithmic.
     - `Steps taken by solver` as intermediate.
-  - Click on Study 1 >`Compute`.
+  - Click on `Study 1 > Compute`.
   - Review the results:
     - Find the concentration evolution already plotted under `Results > Concentration(re)`.
     - Access the solution data under `Datasets > Study 1 / Solution 1`.
 - **Data Comparison and Visualization:**
+  - Review the concentration evolution in `Results > Concentration(re)`, which should already be plotted under linear scale.
-  - Under `Global Evaluation > Settings`, set the unit to M and evaluate.
+  - Under `Results > Derived values > Global Evaluation > Settings`, set the unit to M and evaluate.
-  - Import the `.csv` file from AuRaCh by right-clicking on tables in COMSOL: `Tables > Table > Import...`.
+  - Import the `reactions_name_number_Gys.csv` file from AuRaCh by right-clicking on tables in COMSOL: `Tables > Table > Import...`.
   - Configure and plot the imported data in a unified 1D plot group for comparison.
-- **Solver Configuration:**
-  - Access the default solver by right-clicking on `Study 1 > Show Default Solver`.
-  - Configure `Time Dependent Solver 1` with logarithmic timesteps and intermediate steps.
-- **Compute and Review Results:**
-  - Compute the solution and review the concentration evolution in `Results > Concentration(re)`, which should already be plotted under linear scale.
-  - Obtain results as table in Results > Derived values > Global Evaluation > Expressions > Unit`, set the unit to M, and then click `Evaluate`.
-  - Upload the AuRaCh table (reactions_...._Output.csv)  by navigating , right-click on `Results > Tables`, choose `Table > Import...`, and select the `.csv file from AuRaCh`.
-  - Check the consistency of both datasets.

 ## Final Steps:
 - **Model Expansion:**